By Vazil Hudák, Vice-Chair, GLOBSEC and former EIB Vice President & Miroslav Kollár, Board Member, 4 Gimel Investments & former IMF Board Member

 The first wave of crisis response by central banks and governments has been rightly targeted at alleviating the liquidity constraints of governments, companies and households.
 The next wave of the response will need to target national governments and capital support for companies in need.

 On the government level, the return to the stricter fiscal limits of the Stability and Growth Pack in the European Union should be sequenced and coordinated.
-The Recovery Fund as proposed by France and other Member States should be partly supported from re-allocations within the 2021 EU Budget.
+The Recovery Fund as proposed by France and the other Member States should be partly supported from re-allocations within the 2021 EU Budget.
 Unused capacity of the European Stability Mechanism should be focused on post-COVID-19 recovery.
-These ESM credit lines to Members States in need should be based on country-specific recovery plans approved by the European Commission, and they should be provided under clearly formulated conditions.
+These ESM credit lines to the Members States in need should be based on country-specific recovery plans approved by the European Commission, and they should be provided under clearly formulated conditions.
 Besides fiscal and structural policy conditions, there should be benchmarks to achieve a “smart and green recovery”.
 By doing this, Europe could actually come out of the crisis in a stronger and more competitive position vis-à-vis the rest of the world, while making important milestones in achieving its green objectives.
 In addition, EU funds should be allocated to support large public infrastructure investment projects on the national level to boost demand in the short term and increase the economies’ potential in the longer term.

 Earlier this year, even before the global pandemic broke out, the ECB’s President Christine Lagarde said that “it would be very welcome to have other policies join the monetary policy in order to support the reduction of slack and to arrive at that growth potential”.
 The COVID-19 crisis has brought a new regime forward, as monetary and fiscal policies are being forced to work more in sync in order to foster the economic recovery while keeping the public debt sustainable.

 The euro area crisis taught us that when companies are going through a balance sheet recession, easing of lending standards would not automatically induce them to invest more.
 Addressing the weak balance sheets with direct support is necessary.
 More debt is not an answer for already indebted companies.
 Therefore, the lifelines that the governments are providing to the hard-hit companies should find the right balance between debt and equity.
-For example, and on top of the already announced measures, EU leaders should consider creating a Recapitalization Fund that could help strengthening the balance sheets of companies.
+For example, and on top of the already announced measures, EU leaders should consider creating a Recapitalization Fund that could help to strengthen the balance sheets of companies.
 The European Investment Bank and its European Investment Fund, as the largest equity capital providers in Europe, could be tasked to administer this fund.
 Such fund would complement various national initiatives to support the capital base of companies in Europe.
 This should go hand in hand with relaxing the state aid rules in the EU.
 Europe cannot risk jeopardizing the stability of its systemically important companies that could then become an easy target of foreign investors.

 European policymakers would also need to brush up their playbook on how to deal with widespread corporate defaults.
 The debt of viable enterprises would be restructured, while the nonviable companies would be liquidated.
 Experience from the US Savings & Loans crisis of the 1980s or the post-1989 debt restructuring in the post-communist economies in Europe could serve as illustrative examples.